 3. Swap-Free Reclassification Gaps

-When swap-free windows expire but account states aren’t refreshed immediately, brokers get stuck with unintended overnight exposure.
+When swap-free account windows expire but account states aren't refreshed immediately, brokers get stuck with unintended overnight exposure.
+It's one of the most common — and most avoidable — sources of carry leakage.

 4. Cross-Module Communication Lag

 Margin alerts fire, but exposure systems update slower.
-Or hedging decisions depend on price feeds delayed by milliseconds — multiplied across thousands of trades.
+Hedging decisions depend on price feeds delayed by milliseconds — multiplied across thousands of trades.
+Each gap is tiny.
+Together, they're not.

 5. Risk Alert Processing Latency

 An alert is instant.
 A decision is not.
-Human escalations add seconds — and those seconds have a price.
+Human escalations add seconds — and in fast-moving markets, those seconds have a price tag attached.

 None of these are "bugs."
 They're timing mismatches — and timing mismatches compound.